symmetryinvestments/concurrency/README.md

 - `toSingleton`.
 Only allows one instantiation of the underlying Sender, regardless of how many Receivers are connected.
 In contrast with `toShared` this starts the underlying Sender each time the receiver count goes from 0 to 1, whereas `toShared` keeps the last termination cached.

+- `stopOn`.
+Allows to explicitely set which `StopToken` to use.
+Normally `StopToken`'s are chained so that triggering stop will propagate through the whole task chain. `stopOn` allows you to have Senders that only listen to a specific `StopToken`.

 ## Streams

 A Stream has a `.collect` function that accepts a `shared` callable and returns a Sender.
 Once the Sender is connected and started the Stream will call the callable zero or more times before one of the three terminal functions of the Receiver is called.